Come for a Day of Mindfulness

 Days of Mindfulness at the Monastery

 We invite all newcomers to visit us on Sunday so you can receive an introduction to the basic practices of mindfulness.
-This is the day that most people visit us.

 See below for a typical schedule of events.
 Please note that the schedule is subject to change if the Sunday falls at the end of one of our themed retreats.
 Check our calendar of events for dates of themed retreats throughout the year.